kannikakabilar/Kannika-Notas/Checkpoint/README.md

 <h3 style="color:#1669f0">Graphs</h3>

 36\. &ensp; LeetCode Q1557
-Hint-Note: A node that does not have any incoming edge can only be reached by itself => only count the node w/ zero incoming edges
+<br>Hint-Note: A node that does not have any incoming edge can only be reached by itself => only count the node w/ zero incoming edges

 37\. &ensp; LeetCode Q1615

 38\. &ensp; LeetCode Q2374

 39\. &ensp; LeetCode Q2508
-Hint-Note: The number of nodes with an odd-degree in the original graph should be either 0, 2, or 4.
+<br>Hint-Note: The number of nodes with an odd-degree in the original graph should be either 0, 2, or 4.
 Try to work on each of these cases.

 40\. &ensp; Define the following Graph Terms
     - order of a graph